"""

 **Abstract Parameters**

-Abstract parameters are represented by `Sympy symbols
+Abstract parameters are represented by `SymPy symbols

 <https://docs.sympy.org/latest/modules/core.html#module-sympy.core.symbol>`_